What is the average salary in Italy in 2024?

 That said, the further south you go, you'll find that the average salary gets lower.
 In fact, the average yearly salary in the Basilicata region (around the ankle of the famous Italian ‘boot’) is almost €7,000 lower than in Lombardy.

-For one, the southern regions and the Islands have a much higher share of low-income employees and unemployment compared to the northern regions (According to Statista & Job Pricing).
-Some measure of explanation for the pay gap can be found in the higher levels of unemployment and the lower cost of living in the southern regions of Italy.
+The southern regions and the Islands have a much higher share of low-income employees and unemployment compared to the northern regions (According to Statista & Job Pricing).
+This explains the pay gap in the southern regions of Italy, but remember that the cost of living in Southern Italy is lower too.

 What is the minimum wage in Italy?